 - c) Unconditional discarding: Frames in both directions are unconditionally discarded without an investigation of TCI or a MAC address.
 This action can be used to discard all tagged traffic or all untagged traffic at the port of attachment, depending on the forward operation attribute value.
 The contents of the VLAN filter list attribute are not meaningful. - g) Negative filtering by TCI: All frames are admitted into the bridging entity.
 If the specified fields in the TCI of a candidate egress frame match any entry in the VLAN filter list, the frame is not forwarded by this port.
 Otherwise, the frame is forwarded based on the destination MAC address, according to action (a). - h) Bidirectional positive filtering by TCI: Both ingress and egress frames are filtered on investigation of the TCI fields.
 If and only if the specified fields in the TCI of a candidate ingress frame match an entry in the VLAN filter list, the frame is admitted into the bridge.
-If, and only if the specified fields in the TCI of a candidate egress frame match an entry in the VLAN filter list, the frame is forwarded based on the destination MAC address, according to action (a). - j) Positive filtering by TCI and DA: All frames are admitted into the bridging entity.
+If, and only if the specified fields in the TCI of a candidate egress frame match an entry in the VLAN filter list, the frame match an entry in the VLAN filter list, the frame match an entry in the VLAN filter list, the frame match an entry in the admitted based on the destination MAC address, according to action (a). - j) Positive filtering by TCI and DA: All frames are admitted into the bridging entity.
 If the specified fields in the TCI of a candidate egress frame match any entry in the VLAN filter list, the frame is forwarded based on the destination MAC address.
 The frame is never flooded to this or other ports.
 If the specified TCI fields and DA do not both match, the frame is discarded.